cytomining/CytoTable/docs/source/contributing.md

 ### Linting

 Work added to this repo is automatically checked using [pre-commit](https://pre-commit.com/) (managed by this repo's poetry environment) via [Github Actions](https://docs.github.com/en/actions).
-Pre-commit may be configured to work alongside your local [git with hooks](https://pre-commit.com/index.html#3-install-the-git-hook-scripts) or you can use the following command to check your work via the Poetry environment:
+Pre-commit can work alongside your local [git with hooks](https://pre-commit.com/index.html#3-install-the-git-hook-scripts) The following command also can perform the same checks:

 ```sh
 % poetry run pre-commit run --all-files